Returning for Fall 2021

 ANTH 1415 Physical Anthropology (a Core Science Course)

-ANTH 2316 Cultural Anthropology (a Core Social Science Course)
+ANTH 2316 Understanding Cultures (a Core Social Science Course)

 Prerequisite: RHET 1311 recommended.
 Examines the concept of culture, cultural processes, and anthropological theories.
 Topics include subsistence strategies, politics, religion, gender, ethnicity, economics, marriage, stratification, and socialization.
 Case studies from both small-scale and large-scale societies.
 Required for majors.
 Three credit hours.